KERRI SPILLANE - Chair

 Nicole is delighted to have joined the committee of WOMCC and is keen to be involved with the continued growth and development of the group.
 She is particularly enthusiastic about supporting development opportunities for women through various community projects.

-LIZ CHAPLIN - Treasurer
+MELANIE MONK - Treasurer

 Liz is a resident of East Melbourne and has really embraced this beautiful suburb especially as it is just a short stroll to the MCG.